 |Subject Area||CSU Strong Candidate||State of

-*The State of Colorado Higher Education Admission Requirements (HEAR) are required for admission to any Colorado four-year public institution. [more information]
+*The State of Colorado Higher Education Admission Requirements (HEAR) are recommended for admission to any Colorado four-year public institution. [more information]

 General course work details

 - One unit equals one year of a high school course or one semester of a college course.